Tor-Even/MM200-Apputvikling-prosjekt/README.md

 - Presentations look and feel should be based on a theme.
 - Client should have presentation mode and edit mode
-- Client/server must require authentication when appropriate Minimum requirements for B grade consideration (not in order)
+- Client/server must require authentication when appropriate

+Minimum requirements for B grade consideration (not in order):
 - Share presentations private/individual/public
 - Collect and report user metrics to the user
 - Optional presenter notes for each slide